rdlf0/comment-released-prs-action/README.md

         with:
           repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+## Posted comment
-The posted comment will look like this:
+The comment posted to the PRs will look like this:
 ![comment-preview](https://github.com/rdlf0/comment-released-prs-action/blob/master/assets/comment-preview.png)

 ## License